 Sanctioned PAT: A golf event sanctioned by the Zone Board to be a PAT qualifier.
-Events must be 36 holes with rules officials in attendance.
-Applicants must register with the Zone in advance to determine deadlines.
-Appropriate Zone PAT fees would still apply.
+Events must be 36 holes with at least one certified Level 3 Rules Official in attendance.
+Applicants must register with the host golf professional in advance and pay applicable fees.

 Formal PAT: PATs conducted by the Zone and having the same requirements as the sanctioned events.